Saving the North Atlantic Right Whale - North America

 IFAW’s biologists, veterinarians, and policy experts are tackling the crisis from many angles by collaborating with other scientists, local fishermen, consumers, and policy makers in both Canada and the United States.

-To solve a problem, you first have to understand it.
+To solve a problem, you first must understand it.
 For right whales, this means investigating why their population has precipitously declined in the last decade.
 To help accomplish this, IFAW has one of the most experienced teams of biologists and veterinarians to perform detailed necropsies (animal autopsies) on right whales.
 In 2019, multi-agency research led by IFAW veterinarian Dr. Sarah Sharp revealed the shocking reality for right whales.
 Between 2003 and 2018, nearly 90% of all right whale deaths that could be definitively determined were caused by entanglement and vessel-induced trauma.
 What does this mean?
 Right whales are dying at the hands of humans and only we have the power to change this course.

 Because every individual whale matters, all options must be explored to increase survival of the whales suffering from these threats.
 IFAW is leading the way by leading methods for large whale medical intervention at sea.
 This is the only project of its kind in the world that maintains the equipment and experienced personnel needed to give these whales the chance to survive.
 Combining veterinary expertise, large whale experience, and a custom-made darting system, IFAW can deliver medications such as antibiotics to fight infections caused by extensive injuries, or sedatives to calm entangled whales so they can be more safely and successfully disentangled.